 He's only had a few weeks in charge, but President Trump has left a trail of shaken and stirred world leaders in his wake. ...continue reading

-During the Second Reading of the European Union (Notification of Withdrawal) Bill on Tuesday 31 January, Sir William Cash made the following speech: ...continue reading
+MPs are considering the European Union (Notification of Withdrawal) Bill in a Committee of the whole House, Sir William Cash made the following interventions during yesterday’s debate: ...continue reading

 The Secretary of State for Exiting the European Union, David Davis, made a statement yesterday on the Government’s plans for exiting the European Union.
 Sir William Cash made the following intervantion: ...continue reading